-Wave the Grain isa small bakery with a large selection of gluten-free goodies and savory treats too.
-The bakery is owned and run by Alyson Kulinski, who bakes exclusively gluten-free for her special needs son who also has celiac disease.
+Wave the Grain is a small bakery with a large selection of gluten-free goodies and savory treats.
+The bakery is owned and run by Alyson Kulinski, who bakes exclusively gluten-free for her special needs son, who also has celiac disease.

-I took my son with me to sample a variety of sweet gluten-free treats (all were exceptionally tasty) and we couldn’t resist ordering a satisfying gluten-free breakfast burrito as well.
+I took my son with me to sample a variety of sweet gluten-free treats (all were exceptionally tasty), and we couldn’t resist ordering a satisfying gluten-free breakfast burrito.
 Wave the Grain is an excellent place to quench those gluten-free sweet cravings.

-There you have it, Denver (and Boulder’s) best gluten-free bakeries.
+There you have it, Denver’s (and Boulder’s) best gluten-free bakeries.
 Is there a bakery missing from this list?
 Please let me know so I can add it!

 Don’t forget to read my list of the best gluten-free restaurants in Denver too!